General Benjamin Lincoln House: History of the house

 According to the Hingham Historical Society, the house was built by Thomas “The Cooper” Lincoln (nicknamed to differentiate between other Thomas Lincolns in the area) in 1665.
-Circa 1715 the house acquired an L-shaped appearance, and was expanded by General Lincoln in the late 18th century to its present configuration.
+This date is unlikely given a dendrochronological study undertaken in 2020, which points to the early 1720s as the likely date of construction of the earliest standing portion, which includes some reused timbers from earlier buildings from trees felled in the early 1670s and ca. 1700.
+The building was expanded by General Lincoln in the late 18th century to its present configuration.
 A porch that was added in the late 19th century was removed in 1937, and represents the only significant alteration to the house since General Lincoln's time.

 In 2009 Lincoln family descendants negotiated a preservation restriction agreement with Historic New England, a regional historic preservation society, to protect the interior and exterior character of the house.
 Exterior changes to the property are also restricted by the house's presence as a contributing property to Hingham's Lincoln Historic District.

 In 2019, the last Lincoln descendants to live in the house decided to list it for sale.
 The Hingham Historical Society (HHS) expressed interest for purchasing the Lincoln House as a museum.
 Negotiations continued until June 2020, when the residents of Hingham approved the negotiated price of $772,000 at a special Town Meeting.
 In 2021, most of the contents were donated to HHS.

 Description

 The Lincoln House stands a short way west of Hingham's central business district, just west of a triangular park formed at the junction of North and Lincoln Streets.
 It is a 2 1/2-story wood-frame structure, seven bays wide, with a side-gable roof, two interior chimneys, and clapboard siding, and rests on a granite foundation.
 Its main entrance is in the center of the south-facing facade, topped by a simple flat corniced pediment.
 The entrance opens into a central hall with stairs to the second floor.
-To its right are the main parlor in the front, with two smaller rooms behind, traditionally described as its 1637 kitchen and borning room.
+To its right are the main parlor in the front, with two smaller rooms behind, traditionally described (without evidence) as its 1637 kitchen and borning room.
 These rooms have paneled walls around the fireplaces, with that in the parlor decorated with blue Delft tile.
-To the left of the central hall is the former entry vestibule, with a winding staircase, and the 1715 dining room, also with a fully paneled fireplace wall.
-The house's 1715 kitchen is behind this room.
+To the left of the central hall is the former entry vestibule, with a winding staircase, and the dining room, also with a fully paneled fireplace wall.
+The house's kitchen is behind this room.
 There are a total of seven staircases, and there are seven bedrooms on the second floor.